LefClem/chatop/README.md

 When Mysql is launch, create a new Database with this command: CREATE DATABASE chatop;

-Update the file application.properties in the folder Chatop-server/src/main /resources with the connexion information of the database.
+Update the file application.properties in the folder Chatop-server/src/main/resources with the connexion information of the database:
+- spring.datasource.username
+- spring.datasource.password

 - Creation of the tables
 When you will launch the project, Spring will automatically execute the sql script and create the tables.